Wyatt-Plaga/dereclict-dawn-guide/documentation/architecture_overview.md

 3. **Strategy Pattern**: Different game systems implement specialized strategies for handling different aspects of gameplay
 4. **Factory Pattern**: The GameSystemManager acts as a factory for creating and managing game systems
 5. **Command Pattern**: Game actions follow the command pattern, encapsulating requests as objects
+6. **Direct Mutation Pattern**: All systems directly mutate the state object rather than creating new copies, with strategic deep cloning at the React boundary

 ## Future Considerations